philarkwright/DGA-Detection/README.md

 This project is still very much in development.

+While running the script at network level on my home network I noticed that if I did certain google searches on google chrome, that I'd get a bunch of alert which appeared to be DGA domains.
+Even if you don't visit these sites which are normally chinese (Since they use giberish strings for their domains), google chrome will preloud and fetch them causing the alerts.

 NOTE: Whitelist features uses the Alexa Top 1m.

 Contact me via Twitter @philarkwright